 Disc Brake Upgrade

-Converting from drum brake to disc on your old car has several advantages.
-If you're thinking of adding horsepower, it's a good idea to have more stopping power.
-Disc brakes shed heat much faster, which improves repeated braking performance, and disc brakes have less moving parts than drums and they don't require any periodic adjustment.
+Converting from drum brakes to disc brakes on your old car has several advantages.
+Disc brakes shed heat much faster, which improves repeated braking performance.
 Also, when disc rotors get wet, they dry off much quicker than drums do.
+They also have less moving parts than drums, and don't require any periodic adjustment.

 Single-Reservoir vs Dual-Reservoir Master Cylinder